DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 .embedded-demo({ "path": "scheduler-editing/drag-drop", "showThemeSelector": true })

-The `DragDropProvider` plugin also allows you to customize the appointment being dragged (via the `draftAppointmentComponent` property) and its copy displayed in the former location (via `sourceAppointmentComponent`).
+The `DragDropProvider` plugin also allows you to customize the appointment being dragged (via the `draftAppointmentComponent` property) and its copy displayed in its previous location (via `sourceAppointmentComponent`).